SE POLAND SHTETL LINKS: Bilgoraj | Chelm | Czemierniki | Dubienka | Grabowiec | Izbica | Krasnik | Krasnystaw | Krylow | Laszczow

 days later they withdrew and the Soviet Army occupied the city, but after a Soviet-German

 agreement the city was returned to Nazi hands.
-That this point in 1939, over 2,000 Jews left
+During the pact period, over 2,000 Jews fled with

-with the withdrawing Soviet Army and fled to Russia.
-On December 1, 1939, all Jewish males
+the withdrawing Soviet Army and entered Russian territory.
+On December 1, 1939, all Jewish men

 aged 15 to 60 were ordered to assemble on the Wigun common, a cattle-grazing area.
 About